Fsu0413/QtCompile/content/Miscellaneous/Current failures.en.md

 Subsequent patch of CVE-2023-38197 depends on patch of CVE-2023-37369 thus can't be applied either.

 Update {{% date 2024 2 16 %}}:
-There are currently many security branch which can not be applied on Qt 6.2 series.
+There are currently many security patches which can not be applied on Qt 6.2 series.
 Since I have had trouble during investigation of previous patches, I won't investigate any solution for the patches that can't be applied, instead I'll just apply the patches when it applies cleanly.